Skip to main content

 Single sign-on

-2. Once customer has registered the application/s in the IdP certain parameter are provided to MFT to configure our side of the integration.
+2. Once the customer has registered the application/s in the identity provider, certain parameters are provided to MFT to configure our side of the integration.

-3. We will schedule a meeting to test your SSO application/s.
+3. We schedule a meeting to test your SSO application/s.

 3. Meet to test the SSO SAML links